 - 90 g butter diced and at room temperature

 - a pinch of salt

 - Place the saffron threads with the salt in a mortar and grind with the pestle, pour over the boiling water and leave to stand for at least 10 minutes.
 Place the raisins in bowl, pour some hot water over them and then leave them until required.

-- Sift the flour and pour into a stand-mixer bowl, stir in the sugar.
+- Sift the flour and pour into a stand-mixer bowl, stir in the sugar and fast action yeast if using.
 Pour the saffron into the milk and heat in a saucepan to 38C add the yeast and stir.

 - Mix for 5- 6 minutes or until the dough is silky and shiny.

 - Tip the dough onto a lightly floured surface and shape into a ball.
 Clean out the bowl and return the dough to the bowl.
 Cover with clingfilm and leave in a warm draught-free place for 20-30 minutes or until it has doubled in size.